 Transmission from animals to humans

 - Blood.
-Butchering or eating infected animals can spread the viruses.
-Scientists who have operated on infected animals as part of their research have also contracted the virus.
+Killing or eating infected animals can spread the viruses.
+Scientists who have operated on infected animals as part of their research have also caught the virus.

 - Waste products.
 Tourists in certain African caves and some underground mine workers have been infected with the Marburg virus, possibly through contact with the feces or urine of infected bats.